shreks7/crazyflie-android-no-otg/README.md

 Both the clients are similar to the the original CrazyFlie client.

-The Android Client creates a NanoHttpd server to stream json data, to which the PC client connects.
+The Android Client creates a NanoHttpd server to stream json data, which PC client reads and transmits it to CrazyFlie.

 Installation Instructions -